bbc/gel-typography/README.md

 GEL Typography proposes using four groups to apply a scale appropriately across a range of devices and input methods

-- **Group A** - Default sizing (feaure phones)
+- **Group A** - Default sizing (feature phones)
-- **Group B** - Sizes applied at 320px (deafult & smart phone)
+- **Group B** - Sizes applied at 320px (default & smart phone)
 - **Group C** - Sizes applied at 600px (typically tablet devices)
-- **Group D** - Sizes applied when touch is not available (typically desktop or laptop screens)
+- **Group D** - Sizes applied at 600px when touch is not available (typically desktop or laptop screens)

 ### Usage

-1. Install the component: `bower install https://github.com/bbc-sport/gel-typography.git --save-dev`.
-This will download the component into your project folder and the `--save-dev` flag will add it to your `bower.json` file.
+1. Install the component: `bower install https://github.com/bbc-sport/gel-typography.git --save`.
+This will download the component into your project folder and the `--save` flag will add it to your `bower.json` file.
 2. Import the component into your project's Sass file `@import "bower_components/gel-typography/typography";`
 3. Override any of the configurable options defined at the top of the `_typography.scss` partial either directly before the component is included or in your projects own configuration file providing that file is included before this component. e.g.